schnurrd/DL_project/README.md

 # Project Overview

-This project contains building blocks which allow experimenting on CL pipelines.
+This is the code repository for our course project "Decomposing Forgetting: Insights into Class-Incremental Learning Dynamics" for the ETH Zurich Deep Learning course.
+The repo project contains code building blocks which allow experimenting on continual learning pipelines to identify specific subproblems that contribute to critical forgetting.

 ## File Descriptions